Witwer Trust Grant Program

 - Grant funding must be used for the project described in your application.
 If you find you need to use the funding for other purposes, you must request permission in writing prior to doing so.

 - Media releases, annual reports, and materials printed with grant funds should credit the Linn County Board of Supervisors Witwer Trust.
-Please complete a Logo Use Request Form for a logo for such materials.
+Please contact the Linn County Communications Director for a logo for such materials.

 - A final report is required.
 A final report form will be sent to grant recipients and is available on this website.
 Documentation of grant expenses is required.
 Documentation can include copies of receipts or copies of paid invoices.
 This information is due to Linn County by November 1 following the grant award.
 Organizations that fail to meet this requirement will be ineligible for future Witwer Trust grants.

-Grant applications will be evaluated based on how well they meet the following objectives:
+Grant applications will be scored based on how well they meet the following objectives:

 - Has potential for long-term impact